• Skip to primary navigation

 Step 1 Gather your ingredients.

-Nowadays, Gorgonzola is produced all year round, but it was originally made in the autumn with milk from cows that had been brought down to the Po Valley from their summer grazing in the Alps.
+Nowadays, Gorgonzola is produced all year round, but it was originally made in the autumn with cow's milk from herds that had been brought down to the Po Valley from their summer grazing in the Alps.

-a bowl of chopped taggiasca olive, a bowl of gorgonzola pieces and a glass of milk
+Ingredients for pasta alla cenere.
+A bowl of chopped taggiasca olives, a bowl of gorgonzola pieces and a glass of milk.

 Step 2 Perpare the ingredients.

-Apparently, the people of Gorgonzola and the surrounding farms began making cheese in order to conserve all the milk that was available over a short period of time.
+Apparently, the people of Gorgonzola and the surrounding farms began making this cheese in order to conserve all the cow's milk that was available over a short period of time.

-pieces of gorgonzola and milk in white pan
+Pieces of gorgonzola with cow's milk in white pan.

 Step 3 Put the milk and Gorgonzola in a pan and cook until the cheese melts.